mozilla-services/syncstorage-rs/docs/src/syncstorage/syncstorage-spanner-db.md

 | `payload`       | `STRING(MAX)`  | Optional; nullable for the same reason.                                |
 | `ttl`           | `INT64`        | Time-to-live in seconds, optional.                                     |

 `INTERLEAVE IN PARENT batches ON DELETE CASCADE`.
-Note there is no `modified` column — the modification timestamp is assigned at commit time when rows are upserted into `bsos`.
+Note there is no `modified` column, the modification timestamp is assigned at commit time when rows are upserted into `bsos`.

 ## Batch commit mutation budget